How can I use my Canvas scan?

 The Short Answer

-- Place a Scan To CAD
+- Convert into a design-ready CAD file with Scan To CAD

-- Take measurements directly from the model
+- Take any measurement directly from the scan

 The Long Answer

 Canvas generates (in real-time) a scale-accurate 3D model which you can see an example of below: